alexzzzs/pipette/README.md

 **Pipette** is a collection of pipeline-first utilities designed to enhance the ergonomics and expressiveness of data transformations in Elixir.
 It provides a focused set of tools that seamlessly integrate into `|>` pipelines, making your code more readable, maintainable, and robust.

+For a comprehensive guide and API reference, please see the [full documentation](documentation.md).

 ## Philosophy

 **Goal**: To provide ergonomic helpers that naturally fit into `|>` pipelines, simplifying common Elixir programming patterns.
 Pipette aims to solve specific problems related to data flow, error handling, and controlled parallelism within a pipeline context.